l7mp/learning-go/99-labs/03-splitdim/README.md

    go mod tidy
    ```

-1. Declare that we are going to build an executable.
+1. Open a new file called `main.go` and declare that you are going to build an executable.

    ``` go
    package main
    ```

-1. Import the packages we will be using.
+1. Import the packages to be used.

    ``` go
    import (